Cloudy1225/BLNN/README.md

 # Bootstrap Latents of Nodes and Neighbors for Graph Self-Supervised Learning

-Official Implementation of Bootstrap Latents of Nodes and Neighbors for Graph Self-Supervised Learning.
+Official Implementation of 'Bootstrap Latents of Nodes and Neighbors for Graph Self-Supervised Learning' (ECML-PKDD 2024).